Fora’s Take

 Breakfast in Tokyo

 Path (Shibuya): Start the morning right by hitting up this industrial-chic french cafe, located within walking distance from Yoyogi park in Shibuya.
-Known for their famous, super-fluffy dutch pancake, an oven-baked delicacy, served piping hot is topped with uncured ham, burrata and copious amounts of maple syrup!
-Burn it off with a jog at Yoyogi park after.
+Known for their famous, super-fluffy dutch pancake, an oven-baked delicacy, served piping hot and topped with uncured ham, burrata and copious amounts of maple syrup!

-Kojo (Ueno): Step into the past at one of Japan's most unique Kissatens (Japanese-style coffee Houses) an underground retro European-influenced cafe with a Showa era ambiance.
-This space in particular incorporated the extravagance of the 1920s and features ornate lighting fixtures, European art and a massive, Art Deco-style stained glass window.
+Kojo (Ueno): Step into the past at one of Japan's most unique Kissatens (Japanese-style coffee Houses), an underground retro European-influenced cafe with a Showa-era ambiance.
+This space in particular incorporates the extravagance of the 1920s and features ornate lighting fixtures, European art and a massive Art Deco-style stained glass window.
 Enjoy a cappuccino and pork cutlet sandwich while listening to the classical museum being pumped out of a Yamaha electronic organ.

 Lunch in Tokyo

-UnagiArai (Chitose-Karasuyama): Eel is a must-have food you need to try in you are in Tokyo.
+UnagiArai (Chitose-Karasuyama): Eel is a must-have when in Tokyo.
 Treat yourself to a very special version of it at a spot most tourists would never find.
-Tucked away in a really cool underground level space, west of Shibuya you'll find a really cozy space that offers private/semi-private rooms with tatami seating to enjoy the special eel on rice that comes in a very special Arita-yaki (porcelain box from Kyushu).
+Tucked away in a really cool underground-level space, to the west of Shibuya is a really cozy space offering private/semi-private rooms with tatami seating to enjoy the special eel on rice that comes in a very special Arita-yaki (porcelain box from Kyushu).

 Pro Tip: Reserve early!
-Due to the small shop only serving 8 at a time and its popularity from the 2017 Japanese Netflix series "Kantaro: The Sweet Tooth Salaryman it's not easy getting a seat but if you do consider yourself lucky!
+Due to the small shop only serving 8 at a time and its popularity from the 2017 Japanese Netflix series "Kantaro: The Sweet Tooth Salaryman", it's not easy getting a seat.
+If you do, consider yourself lucky!

 Dinner in Tokyo

-Oreryu Shio Ramen Jingu-Mae (Harajuku): At one point or another you're going to crave some ramen and even though Tokyo is home to some 20,000 ramen shops finding one that delivers on quality, is mouth-wateringly tasteful and easy to order from without knowing the language is a much tougher task.
-Take a break from shopping in Omotesando, head into the narrow streets of harajuku and make your way here for an amazing dinner!
-Munch on the Oreryu Otokomori-Ramen (with kaarage chicken) and some of the best gyoza in Tokyo, the taste is too good for words to describe.
+Oreryu Shio Ramen Jingu-Mae (Harajuku): At one point or another you're going to crave some ramen.
+Even though Tokyo is home to some 20,000 ramen shops, finding one that delivers on quality, is mouth-wateringly tasteful and easy to order without knowing the language is a tougher task.
+Take a break from shopping in Omotesando, head into the narrow streets of Harajuku and make your way here for an amazing dinner!
+Munch on the Oreryu Otokomori-Ramen (with karage chicken) and some of the best gyoza in Tokyo.
+The taste is too good for words.

 Mutenka Yakisoba Bar Celona (Shirokane): Here you will find the most photogenic yakisoba you have ever seen.
-What's typically seen as a humble, cheap festival food is transformed by the highly trained chefs at Celona into a luxury yakisoba completely additive-free.
-Try the delicious and perfectly grilled A5 Wagyu steak paired with a glass of wine in a casual atmosphere.
-All of the food cooked in front of you is Teppanyaki style, everything tastes as good as it looks.
+The highly trained chefs at Celona transform what's typically seen as a humble, cheap festival food into a luxury yakisoba that is completely additive-free.
+Try the delicious, perfectly grilled A5 Wagyu steak paired with a glass of wine.
+All of the food is cooked in front of you, Teppanyaki style.
+Everything tastes as good as it looks.

 Drinks in Tokyo

-Tir na nÓg (Ginza): Its name derived from Celtic mythology and translated as ‘Land of Youth', the bar transports you to a fairy tale world hidden in the streets of Ginza.
-Descend the narrow stairwell and you’ll find hundreds of butterflies and fairy figurines hanging from the ceiling, while the shelves along the walls are filled with tiny glass bottles of shimmery pixie dust.
-The dim lighting, Celtic/fairy themes present all over and the music makes this a fun night out, great for date night.
+Tir na nÓg (Ginza): Its name derived from Celtic mythology and translated as ‘Land of Youth', the bar transports visitors to a fairy-tale world hidden in the streets of Ginza.
+Descend the narrow stairwell to find hundreds of butterflies and fairy figurines hanging from the ceiling, while the shelves along the walls are filled with tiny glass bottles of shimmery pixie dust.
+The dim lighting, Celtic/fairy themes present all over and the music makes this a fun night out, or great for date night.
 Try the Mocktail (macaron cocktail) with a cotton candy straw.
-Hand-crafted fairy figurines are a great take-home gift!
+The hand-crafted fairy figurines make a great take-home gift!

-Science Bar INCUBATOR (Shinjuku): Started by an owner who studied developmental biology, the concept behind this Avant-garde bar is to enjoy science while having some drinks.
-Even if you don't fully comprehend the ideas behind it, the theme is light, fun and with many contraptions all around that spark curiosity and create conversation.
+Science Bar INCUBATOR (Shinjuku): Started by an owner who studied developmental biology, the concept behind this avant-garde bar is to enjoy science while having some drinks.
+Even without fully comprehending the ideas behind it, the theme is quite fun, with many contraptions lying around to spark curiosity and create conversation.
 Take shots from a test tube, sip cocktails in an Erlenmeyer flask and enjoy appetizers heated with a bunsen burner.
-The bartenders' Don cool labcoats (some of them are actual scientists) and the jazz music give it a chill ambiance.
+The bartenders don cool lab coats (some of them are actual scientists) and the underlying jazz music create a chill ambiance.

 Day Trips from Tokyo in Tokyo, Japan

-For day trips I will recommend places that you can get to within two hours that are entirely outside of the city but still within reach of transport by a train/bus.
+Here are a few places accessible within two hours of Tokyo.
+They are entirely outside the city, but still within reach of the train/bus.
 Below are three highlights for each location.

 Nikko, Tochigi Japan (two hours from Tokyo Station in central Tokyo)

-1) Edo Wonderland - Go back in time to the Edo period (1603-1867) in this smaller Disney-like theme park. where the staff dresses up in various edo style outfits (think samurai, feudal lords and women wearing kimonos) and guests get the choice to change into an edo style outfit as well so you can play your part too.
+Edo Wonderland: go back in time to the Edo period (1603–1867) in this smaller Disney-like theme park where the staff dresses up in various edo style outfits (think samurai, feudal lords and women wearing kimonos) and guests get the choice to change into an edo style outfit as well so you can play your part too.

-2) Canyoning and water activities on Kinugawa river.
-Ran by the adventure company "Nikko Jumbo", full-scale canyoning is available during the summer season (late April to early October) 2 half-day courses a day (3 hours long).
-Family/Kid friendly.
+Canyoning and water activities on Kinugawa river.
+Ran by the adventure company "Nikko Jumbo", full-scale canyoning is available during the summer season (late April to early October).
+2 half-day courses per day (3 hours long).
+Family/chiled-friendly.
 Beginner to advanced courses.

-3) Nikkō Tōshō-gū shrine - World heritage site and memorial to Tokugawa Ieyasu the first shogun of japan.
-By far the most lavishly decorated shrine complex in japan with more than a dozen buildings set in a Beautiful Forest.
-On Foggy mornings, the energy and atmosphere in the shrine is very mystifying!
+Nikkō Tōshō-gū shrine: world heritage site and memorial to Tokugawa Ieyasu, the first shogun of Japan.
+By far the most lavishly decorated shrine complex in the country, with more than a dozen buildings set in a beautiful forest.
+On foggy mornings, the energy and atmosphere in the shrine is mystifying.

 Kawagoe, Saitama Japan (30 minutes from Ikebukuro station)

-A charming former castle town is known as "Little Edo" featuring streets lined with centuries-old buildings and vendors selling traditional street food and crafts and is only located 30 minutes north of Tokyo.
-For those interested in experiencing the history and traditional culture of japan (and on a time crunch) this is definitely the sort of place you want to visit.
+This charming former castle town known as "Little Edo" features streets lined with centuries-old buildings and vendors selling traditional street food and crafts, located 30 minutes north of Tokyo.
+For those interested in experiencing the history and traditional culture of Japan (and on a time crunch) this is definitely the place to add to your list.

-Be sure to pick a Kawagoe discount pass at Ikebukuro station that covers the round-trip train fare and offers discounts at select merchants.
+Tip: be sure to pick up a Kawagoe discount pass at Ikebukuro station that covers the round-trip train fare and offers discounts at select merchants.

-1) Warehouse District & Candy Alley - The shop-lined streets in the streets and alleys of central Kawagoe are an architectural wonder!
-Nostalgic Edo era (1603-1867) buildings in a traditional clay-walled warehouse style.
-Walk the streets and then head over to dip your toes in the therapeutic waters at the Tsubakiya Foot Spa Tearoom and try a variety of drinks and snacks while enjoying the seasonally decorated space!
-Afterward, head over to Candy alley and try the delicious warabi mochi at Kashofumon Kashiyayokochoten.
+Warehouse District & Candy Alley: the shop-lined streets and alleys of central Kawagoe are an architectural wonder!
+Nostalgic Edo-era (1603–1867) buildings in a traditional clay-walled warehouse style.
+Walk the streets and then head over to dip your toes in the therapeutic waters of the Tsubakiya Foot Spa Tearoom and try a variety of drinks and snacks while enjoying the seasonally decorated space!
+Afterward, head over to Candy Alley and try the delicious warabi mochi at Kashofumon Kashiyayokochoten.

-2) Enjoy a boat ride under cherry blossoms on the Shingashi River behind Kawagoe’s Hikawa Shrine!
-Lined by over 100 beautiful cherry trees on a 500-meter stretch you'll have a paddle boat master (donning edo period festive wear) steering you over a river of pink cherry petals making it a stunning visual experience perfect for that Instagram story!
+Enjoy a boat ride under cherry blossoms on the Shingashi River behind Kawagoe’s Hikawa Shrine!
+Lined by over 100 beautiful cherry trees on a 500-meter stretch, you'll have a paddle boat master (donning edo period festive wear) steer you through a river of pink cherry petals — a stunning visual experience perfect for that Instagram story!

-3) Kawagoe Hikawa Shrine - Nearly 1500 years old this beautiful shrine built off the banks of the Shingashi River is truly majestic and revered in the area.
-Known by many as the shrine with the blessing of love it draws women from around the country who want to improve their luck in love!
-Grab a Yukata and go through a procession of rituals that will grant you this luck which includes an Instagram-worthy ema tunnel (ema are small wooden prayer plaques) and fishing for carp-shaped omikuji (fortune slip).
-I recommend visitors grab the red pencil matchmaking charm (it symbolizes the red string of fate, the shorter the pencil the closer you will be to your desired partner)
+Kawagoe Hikawa Shrine: nearly 1500 years old, this beautiful shrine built on the banks of the Shingashi River is truly majestic and revered throughout the area.
+Known by many as the ”shrine with the blessing of love”, it draws women from around the country who wish to improve their luck in love!
+Grab a Yukata and follow a procession of rituals that will grant you such luck, which includes an Instagram-worthy ema tunnel (small wooden prayer plaques) and fishing for carp-shaped omikuji (fortune slip).
+Don’t forget to grab the red pencil matchmaking charm symbolizing the red string of fate: the shorter the pencil, the closer you are to your desired partner.